Find Trade Colleges

 • Route items to provide cutouts for parts, using portable routers, grinders, and hand tools.

-These are the skills Hand Cutters and Trimmers say are the most useful in their careers:
+When polled, Hand Cutters and Trimmers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.